lisy09/k8s-project-template/dev-docs/docs_src/guide/cicd-basic.md

 After deploy, you can check `Argo Server` Web UI from [http://argo.cicd.localhost](http://argo.cicd.localhost) or the host you specify.

+You can check `MinIO` Web UI from [http://minio.cicd.localhost](http://minio.cicd.localhost) or the host you specify.

 :::warning
 As current testing, `Argo Server` Web UI may not support Microsoft Edge yet.
 :::